Sex Segregation In Public Schools Raises Serious Legal Questions, Says Group

 Publicity generated around a letter the ACLU sent in November to the Mobile County School System unearthed news of other single sex programs throughout Alabama.

-The school districts have 30 days to respond to the ACLU's Open Records Act
+The school districts have 30 days to respond to the ACLU's Open Records Act requests.

 Attorneys who worked on the Open Records request include Neal from the ACLU of Alabama and Martin and Lenora Lapidus from the ACLU Women's Rights Project.